dbushale-spec/IT-Home-Lab/Project-01-Action-Directory-Lab/README.md

 ### What I Learned
 I learned how to disable Active Directory user accounts without deleting them.
 Disabling accounts is useful when access needs to be temporarily revoked while preserving user information and permissions.

+# Step 12 – Create Windows 10 Client
+## What I Did
+I installed Windows 10 on the Client Virtual Machine using the Windows 10 ISO file in Oracle VirtualBox.
+During the installation process, I configured the regional settings, selected the Windows edition, accepted the licence agreement, chose the installation type, selected the virtual hard disk, and initiated the operating system installation.
+## What I Learned
+I learned how to deploy a Windows 10 operating system within a virtualised environment using Oracle VirtualBox.
+I gained practical experience with the Windows Setup wizard, operating system selection, storage configuration, and the installation stages required to prepare a client machine for use within an Active Directory environment.

 ---